 Due to its Outstanding Universal Value, Casa Batlló was inscribed in the World Heritage List in 2005.

-The project is a continuation of a collaboration initiated in 2019, which was very well received by both the participants and the hosting institutions as a success.
+The project is a continuation of a collaboration initiated in 2019, which has been successful in integrating educational activities in the framework of the European Heritage Volunteers Programme with the conservation work done by the hosting institution.
 The activities in the program, the work and the setting will provide an extraordinary opportunity for the participants to immerse themselves in the world and genius of Gaudi, one of the most remarkable and unique modernist architects in the world.

-In order to support the documentation and researchh of Casa Batlló the participants will archive and organise historical documents incorporating them in a digital database.
+In order to support the documentation and research of Casa Batlló the participants will archive and organise historical documents incorporating them in a digital database.
 Despite their good state of conservation, the documents are not yet incorporated into an electronic database.
 This task is a big priority due to the risk of loss in case of potential influences of fires, moisture and other natural phenomena.
-In addition, the electronic way of saving the documents enables easier to support current and future restoration projects at Casa Batlló.
+In addition, the electronic way of saving the documents enables easier to support current and future research about Antoni Gaudí as well as future conservation and restoration projects at Casa Batlló.

-The educational part will provide the necessary background knowledge as well as inside views about the challenges and potentials of Modern Heritage and the management of World Heritage sites which are highly frequented by the public.
+The educational part will provide through guided visits and discussions, the necessary background knowledge as well as inside views about the challenges and potentials of Modern Heritage and the management of World Heritage sites which are facing complex times after the emerge of COVID-19 pandemic.

-The project will take place from October, 13th, to October 24th , 2020, and is organised by Casa Batlló, in partnership with European Heritage Volunteers.
+The project will take place from November 2nd, till November, 13th, 2021 and is organised by Casa Batlló, in collaboration with European Heritage Volunteers.